Recycling and Waste Services

 Hazardous wastes are household chemicals which are potentially hazardous to the environment due to their toxic, corrosive, flammable and/or reactive properties.

-Examples include household cleaning products, aerosol sprays, automotive supplies (including oil and petrol), paints and thinners, batteries, photographic chemicals, pool chemicals and pesticides.
+Examples include household cleaning products, aerosol sprays, automotive supplies (including oil), paints and thinners, batteries, photographic chemicals, pool chemicals and pesticides.

 There are three locations where household hazardous waste can be dropped off free of charge: